nautobot/nautobot-plugin-ssot-arista-cloudvision/README.md

 Lastly, when a device exists in Nautobot but not in CloudVision, this plugin can either delete or leave the device in Nautobot.
 That behavior can be set with the following variable in the nautobot config file.

-- `delete_devices_on_sync_cv_source` boolean (default False): If true, this will delete devices in Nautbot that do not exist in CloudVision when syncing from CloudVision.
+- `delete_devices_on_sync_cv_source` boolean (default False): If true, this will delete devices in Nautobot with device type manufacturer set to Arista that do not exist in CloudVision when syncing from CloudVision.
 Defaults to `False`.

-> when this variable is not defined in the plugin settings, the plugin will default to using `False`.
+> When this variable is not defined in the plugin settings, the plugin will default to using `False`.

 ## Usage